 Frequently Asked Questions

 During the many years we have worked with students and parents, we have compiled a list of questions you may have.
 We hope that through these questions, you can find the answers you are seeking.
 If there are other questions you have or if you need additional information concerning our halls, please do not hesitate to contact us.
 We are open from 8 a.m. to 4:30 p.m., Monday-Friday during the academic year and 7:30 a.m. to 4 p.m., Monday-Friday during summer months (June and July) and can be reached at 270.809.2310 or toll free at 1.877.551.7774 or e-mail us at email@example.com.For more information click on the question below.

 How do I apply for on campus housing?

 How much is the housing deposit?
 Do scholarships cover it?

 If you live on campus, you must pay the $150 housing deposit.
 The deposit cannot be covered by scholarship and we cannot waive this fee.
 This deposit is a security/damage deposit for the room.
 The deposit must be paid by credit card, debit card or electronic check as part of the online housing application process.
-The deposit is refundable upon you leaving the residence hall and canceling their reservation online.
+The deposit is refundable upon you leaving the residence hall and canceling their reservation online if you cancel by June 1st.

 When will I receive my room assignment?

 We begin making assignments for new applicant’s mid-June.
 You will be notified by email when you can go back into your application to see your assignment and contact information for your roommate.
 You can expect to receive a notification of your assignment by the end of the first week of July.

 What if I do not receive one of my requested choices of residence hall or roommate?